cosmin-marian1/cosmin-marian1/README.md

 ## Cosmin Marian

-## 👋 I'm a 20-year-old engineering student and passionate developer with experience in creating interactive web and gaming applications.
-I enjoy working with React for building dynamic user interfaces and have skills in backend development using Node.js and MongoDB.
-My main interests are in UI/UX design, game development, and animations, where I can combine technical expertise with visual creativity.
+## I'm a 21-year-old engineering student and passionate developer, bridging the gap between interactive web applications and the physical world.
+I enjoy building dynamic user interfaces with React and robust backends using Node.js and MongoDB.
+Recently, I've expanded my expertise into embedded systems, building IoT projects with ESP32 microcontrollers, sensors, and RF modules.
+My main interests lie in UI/UX design, and hardware-software integration, where I can combine technical engineering with visual creativity.

 ---